Elena' s AI Blog

 git clean -d --force

-Reverting Pushed Changes to Remote
+Reverting Pushed Changes on a Remote Repository

 git rebase --interactive HEAD~5